 Students who have learned English as a second language might find the ACT and SAT tests to be intimidating since they rely pretty heavily on written English—particularly when it comes to the Reading, Writing, and Verbal sections.
 So is there a way an ESL or bilingual student could take the test in a language besides English?

 Can you take the ACT or SAT in another language?

 Unfortunately, at this time neither the ACT nor the SAT are offered in foreign languages.
 Additionally, neither test will allow ESL students special accommodations—like extra time to take the tests.

 So, if English isn’t your strong suit, what should you do?
-It’s recommended that ESL students should take the ACT over the SAT, since the ACT is much more straightforward in its language, and its subject tests focus more on mathematics, stats, graphs, numbers, etc. The SAT focuses more on language and critical thinking, and ESL students might find it a bit more difficult to understand.
+It’s recommended that ESL students should take the ACT over the SAT.
+The ACT is much more straightforward in its language.
+Its subject tests focus more on mathematics, stats, graphs, numbers, etc. The SAT focuses more on language and critical thinking.
+ESL students might find it a bit more difficult to understand.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!